Arclight Hollows: 8 Stories set in the epic world of LegendHaven, by LegendFiction Authors

 The desert is far from barren.
 Sandstorms routinely unearth layers of past roads, cities, and sunken civilizations.

-Sometimes, travelers say that time pools differently in the lightning-sheared glass fields between canyons.
-Things simply... disappear for weeks.
+Sometimes, travellers say that time pools differently in the lightning-sheared glass fields between canyons.
+Things simply… disappear for weeks.
 Or never return.

 The bravest kite skimmers, manta-riders, or Windlancers (drake riders), riding the migratory wind rivers, say they can see giant cymatic patterns of ridges and sunken canyons.
 Everything means something, and the hooded, kite-riding teens and dream-dousing wanderers hunger to know.